ncatlab/nlab-content/pages/9/9/4/5/5499/content.md

 Let $C$ be a category of concepts, and $E$ be a category of sets of examples.

-Let $G:E\to C$ be a "generalisation" functor that maps each set of examples to its generalisation as a concept.
+Let $G \colon E \to C$ be a "generalisation" functor that maps each set of examples to its generalisation as a concept.

 Conversely, let
-$F:C\to E$ be a forgetful functor that maps each concept to some canonical set of examples.
+$F \colon C\to E$ be a forgetful functor that maps each concept to some canonical set of examples.

 Then my hypothesis is that $F$ and $G$ form an adjunction,